Emergencies

 Residents

-Ashton Story received her DVM from the University of Florida in 2017.
-After graduating, she completed a small animal rotating internship at the Ohio State University and a small animal surgical oncology internship Texas A&M University.
-She began her small animal surgical residency and master’s studies at the University of Missouri in 2019.
-Outside clinics, she enjoys running, cooking and spending time with her animals.
+Brooke Lee received her DVM from the University of Wisconsin in 2022.
+After graduating, she completed a small animal rotating internship at the University of Missouri.
+Outside of work she enjoys playing volleyball, hiking, and spending time with friends.

 Veterinary Technicians